braze-inc/braze-docs/_docs/_hidden/wip_partnerships/partnership_template.md

 ## Integration

+Complete the following steps to quickly get your integration up and running.
+Your Extole integrations and customer success managers will support you through this process and answer any questions you may have.

 ### Step 1: Define event names and attributes

 Any event that Extole tracks can be sent to Braze.
-Please work with your implementation or client success manager to identify the event names and user attributes that you’d like for Extole to send into Braze, or select from the default options in the tables below.
+Please work with your implementation or client success manager to identify the event names and user attributes that you’d like Extole to send into Braze, or select from the default options in the tables below.
 Your Extole implementation or client success manager will then map and configure the event names in the Extole dashboard for you.

 | Event Name | Description |
 | ----------- | ----------- |